tulip-control/omega/doc/doc.md

 The functions that prime and order variables are described in the [BDD section](
   #BDDizing).
-The resulting bitvector formulae are in [SlugsIn]( https://github.com/VerifiableRobotics/slugs/blob/master/doc/input_formats.md#slugsin) syntax, which uses prefix notation.
+The resulting bitvector formulas are in [SlugsIn]( https://github.com/VerifiableRobotics/slugs/blob/master/doc/input_formats.md#slugsin) syntax, which uses prefix notation.
 Parsing and syntax is discussed in the [parsing section](